Toloka/docs-tolokers/en/common/auth.md

 2. Click on the social network button.
 3. In the opened social network window, do one of the following:
    - Select the social media profile if you are already logged in.
-   - Log in to the social network if you have not been logged in.
+   - Log in to the social network if you you are not already logged in.
 4. You can complete tasks.

 ## FAQ {#faq}